SmartFlowsAgency/n8n-mcp-server/README.md

 # n8n-mcp-server
-Server n8n flows as an MCP server.
+Serve n8n flows as an MCP server.